 You may be surprised at how quickly you could retire if you were only planning to save enough to cover your basic needs in retirement.
 But you’d need to be ok with living a limited lifestyle in years that your portfolio was not performing well.

 The FIRE movement is all about freedom and independence.
-It seems only fitting that FIRE retirees should have more freedom and independence in their retirement spending as well.
+It seems only fitting that FIRE retirees should have more freedom and flexibility in retirement spending as well.

 Michael Kitces makes a compelling case for why early retirees may want to ditch the traditional usage of the 4% rule and choose flexible spending rules in retirement instead.
 You can check out his full article here.